Near-critical dimers and massive SLE: Introduction

+The above conjecture is informally supported by the imaginary geometry approach to the dimer model (\cite{BLR_DimersGeometry}).
+Informally, this conjecture says that massive SLE$_2$ is (in some sense) a \textbf{flow line} of the Sine-Gordon field at the free fermion point.
+We do not know whether this should hold away from the free fermion point, but it is tempting to conjecture so.
+(Recall that for $\beta<4\pi$ the Sine-Gordon field is absolutely continuous with respect to a GFF so that the notion of flow line is at least well defined).

-\item The height function $h^{(\Delta)}$ is determined implicitly from the scaling limit of the associated Temperleyan tree.
-A natural question would be to identify its law explicitly.
-Given the Coleman correspondence (see \cite{BauerschmidtWebb}), which relates massive free fermions and the Sine-Gordon model, one may speculate that the limiting height function is related to the Sine-Gordon field.
-Alternatively, can an axiomatic characterisation of this field be given in the manner of \cite{BPR, BPR2, AruPowell}?
+\item A possible approach to the above (which is also of independent interest in its own right) is the following: can an axiomatic characterisation of this field be given in the manner of \cite{BPR, BPR2, AruPowell}?
 (This last question is due to Christophe Garban who asked it in a slightly different form.)
-It is natural to guess that this is indeed possible, provided that the conformal invariance is replaced by the covariance of Theorem \ref{T:covariance}, and the notion of harmonic function in the domain Markov property corresponds to Brownian motion with drift instead of the usual Laplacian.